 All teachers are reminded to use discretion when using PowerSchool and pay special attention to security and your passwords.
 Students or non-school personnel should never have access to your PowerSchool account.

 Goochland maintains two policies or AUPs: one for staff, and another for students and guests.
 This document provides guidelines for the ethical use of technology provided by GCPS.
-The full policy, approved in July, 2010, is available on our website.
-It is policy IIBEA-R.
+The full policy is available on our website.

 Below, we list a few important aspects of the policy for your easy reference.
 We’ve formatted them as a frequently asked questions (FAQ) list.